Raffy23/boinc-webmanager/README.md

 5. Create a `application.conf` file with the Settings (See Configuration Section for more information)
 6. Create the `webroot` Folder an copy the `boinc-webmanager-opt.js` and `boinc-webmanager-jsdepts.min.js` into it
 7. Copy FontAwesome & NProcess css and font files into the Directory
-8. Copy the Fat-Jar and Run it with `java -jar Boinc-Webmanager-assembly-XXXX-SNAPSHOT.jar`
+8. Run it with `java -jar Boinc-Webmanager-assembly-XXXX-SNAPSHOT.jar`

+After these Steps you should be able to view the Client at the following URL http://127.0.0.1:8080 you did not change anything from the sample configuration file below

 ## Configuration
 Sample application.conf: